Senticor-ai/jena-docker/CONTRIBUTING.md

 REGISTRY=ghcr.io/senticor-ai \
 GITHUB_REPOSITORY=Senticor-ai/jena-docker \
 .github/scripts/collect-supply-chain-evidence.sh

+# Override the image reference entirely (use a locally built/tagged image)
+JENA_IMAGE_REF=localhost/jena:test \
+.github/scripts/collect-supply-chain-evidence.sh
 ```

 Set `CONTAINER_CLI=nerdctl` (or any CLI that supports Docker Buildx) if you want to exercise the `buildx imagetools` call without Docker itself.
 With `CONTAINER_CLI=podman` the script automatically pulls the image, feeds Syft using the `podman:` source, and disables the imagetools step (Podman does not provide it).
 The script captures each command’s output under `supply-chain-data/` so you can inspect failures before pushing.

+The `.env.example` file documents every supported variable (registry URL, repository, container CLI, versions, GHCR credentials, etc.).
+Copy it to `.env`, update the values once, and the `run-local-transparency.sh` harness will load it automatically, log into ghcr.io if credentials are provided, lint workflows, and run the supply-chain evidence script with the exact same behavior as CI.

 #### Workflow linting